AdobeDocs/experience-manager-core-components.en/help/using/introduction.md

 * [Text](text.md)
 * [Title](title.md)

+To experience the Core Components, be sure to check out the [Component Library](http://opensource.adobe.com/aem-core-wcm-components/library.html), which showcases the Core Components and gives examples of their usage.

-The [We.Retail reference site](https://helpx.adobe.com/experience-manager/6-4/sites/developing/using/we-retail.html) illustrates how the core components can be used.
+The [We.Retail reference site](https://helpx.adobe.com/experience-manager/6-4/sites/developing/using/we-retail.html) also illustrates how the core components can be used.

 >[!NOTE]
 >